madifreeman/madifreeman/README.md

 - 👋 Hi, I’m @madifreeman
 - 👀 I’m a final year Masters of IT student at the University of Melbourne
-- 🌱 I’m a Junior Software Engineer at Startupbootcamp
+- 🌱 I’m a Developer at Startupbootcamp
 - 📫 You can reach me via email at madisynlfreeman@outlook.com

 <!---